Presbyopia Correction & Treatment in Singapore

 1. Bifocal Spectacles

 Bifocal spectacles are a widely used option for presbyopia correction.
 These glasses feature two distinct optical zones: the upper part is for distance vision, and the lower is for near vision.
 This dual functionality lets you switch focus between distant and close-up objects without changing glasses.
+While some individuals with myopia might find relief by simply removing their glasses for close-up tasks, bifocal spectacles offer a more versatile solution.
+They are useful for those with both presbyopia and other refractive errors like myopia or hyperopia.

 2. Bifocal and Multifocal Contact Lenses